AmalTJohnson/LSTM-Load-Forecasting-Basic-Model-/README.md

 ## Overview

 This Jupyter notebook contains the code for an LSTM-based load forecasting model.
-The model uses historical load values to predict future load values.
+The model uses temperory historical load values to predict load values.
+Accuracy is increases with increased sample size.

 ## Getting Started